Services in Kauhaneva-Pohjankangas National Park

 - Read more about Hiking without Littering

-- There are dry toilets at both of the campfire places.
+- There are dry toilets near the campfire places.

 - Camping is allowed at Salomaa camping site, south of Lake Kauhalammi.